ryanwhetstone/native-nature/STRIPE-INTEGRATION.md

 1. User clicks "Donate Now" on a project page
 2. User selects donation amount in modal
+3. User optionally chooses to:
+   - Cover transaction fees (ensures 100% of donation goes to project)
+   - Add a tip to support the site (0%, 5%, 10%, 15%, or custom)
+4. Modal shows detailed payment breakdown
-3. Frontend calls `/api/checkout` with project ID and amount
+5. Frontend calls `/api/checkout` with project ID, amounts, and options
-4. API creates a Stripe Checkout session
+6. API creates a Stripe Checkout session
-5. User is redirected to Stripe's hosted checkout page
+7. User is redirected to Stripe's hosted checkout page
-6. User enters payment details and completes payment
+8. User enters payment details and completes payment
-7. User is redirected back to project page with success/cancel status
+9. User is redirected back to project page with success/cancel status
-8. Stripe sends webhook to `/api/webhooks/stripe`
+10. Stripe sends webhook to `/api/webhooks/stripe`
-9. Webhook handler creates donation record and updates project funding
+11. Webhook handler creates donation record and updates project funding

+### Fee Handling

+**Transaction Fees**: Stripe charges 2.9% + $0.30 per transaction

+**Option 1 - Cover Fees (Default)**: Donor can choose to cover transaction fees
+- Example: $25 donation + $1.03 fee = $26.03 charged
+- Full $25.00 goes to the project

+**Option 2 - Don't Cover Fees**: Transaction fees are deducted from donation
+- Example: $25 charged, $0.73 in fees
+- $24.27 goes to the project

+**Site Support Tip**: Optional percentage (0-100%) added to support platform maintenance
+- Example: $25 donation + 10% tip ($2.50) = adds $2.50 to total
+- Tracked separately in `donations.siteTip` field
+- Does not affect project funding amount

 ### Database Schema